Preparing for your photo session

 Teaching and practicing sit and stay commands with your dog may be the most beneficial thing you can do to prepare them.

 It is also a good idea to exercise your pup thoroughly beforehand so they are not at their peak energy level during the shoot.
-If it is going to be hot on the day of the shoot, forgo this step.
+If it is going to be hot on the day of the shoot, your dog has mobility challenges or is a senior, forgo this step.

 If your dog needs grooming, we recommend doing that during the week leading up to the session.
-A good bath and brushing the night before works well too.
+A good bath and brushing a few nights before works well too.

 Preparing Your Space